-Entertainment Fashion & Style Rose Quartz Advice Share PINTEREST Email Print Fashion & Style Accessories Tops & Sweaters Dresses Skirts Jeans Pants Do It Yourself Shoes Skincare Advice Makeup Hair Fragrance Tattoos and Body Piercings Kids and Teens Bumps & Babies Learn More By Carly Wickell Carly Wickell Writer M.A., Museology, University of Washington B.A., The Evergreen State College University of Washington Carly Wickell is a writer and jewelry expert.
+Entertainment Fashion & Style Rose Quartz Advice Share PINTEREST Email Print Fashion & Style Accessories Tops & Sweaters Dresses Skirts Jeans Pants Do It Yourself Shoes Skincare Advice Makeup Hair Fragrance Tattoos and Body Piercings Kids and Teens Bumps & Babies Learn More By Carly Wickell Carly Wickell Writer M.A., Museology, University of Washington B.A., The Evergreen State College B.S., Interior and Apparel Merchandising, East Carolina University Carly Wickell is a writer and jewelry expert.
 She has a special interest in vintage jewelry.
-She contributed to The Spruce for over 11 years. our editorial process Carly Wickell Updated April 10, 2017 01 of 06 What is Rose Quartz? serts / Getty Images Rose quartz is a popular member of the quartz crystal family and is named for its color, which ranges from very pale pink to a deep rose.
+Learn about our Editorial Process Updated on 04/10/17 01 of 06 What is Rose Quartz? serts / Getty Images Rose quartz is a popular member of the quartz crystal family and is named for its color, which ranges from very pale pink to a deep rose.
 This variety of quartz is opaque or translucent in its natural state.
 Transparent gemstones found in jewelry and sold as rose quartz are more than likely gems that have been treated to enhance their color and clarity, and are probably not rose quartz at all.
 They may be synthetic gemstones created in a lab.
 The affordability of rose quartz, as well as the softness of its color, makes it a popular gemstone for costume jewelry.
 It is used as part of meditative practices and crystal healing and has some intriguing properties.
 Keep scrolling to learn more.
 02 of 06 Where is Rose Quartz Found?
 DEA/PHOTO 1 / Getty Images Like other members of the quartz family, rose quartz has a hardness of 7 on the Mohs Scale.
 In the United States, rose quartz (including the star variety) is found in the Black Hills of South Dakota and is the official state mineral.
 Other important sources of the gemstone are India, Germany, Switzerland, Brazil and Madagascar (where mines also yield examples of star rose quartz).
 03 of 06 What is Pink Quartz?
 Gary Ombler / Getty Images Pink quartz is a rare, translucent or transparent variety of quartz that exists in many of the same pink tones as its rose cousin.
 The pink version forms crystals while rose quartz does not.
 Pink quartz is rare, so don't expect to see if in jewelry stores.
 There's been disagreement over its name for some time, and specimens you might see in a museum or rock shop might be labeled rose quartz or crystalline rose quartz.
 Pink quartz will fade after being exposed to light, while rose quartz generally retains its original color.
 04 of 06 Rose Quartz Cutting and Polishing imagenavi / Getty Images Rose quartz is usually polished into smooth shapes -- cabochons are popular, and so are hearts, You'll find beaded jewelry made from rose quartz, too some from irregular chips of the gemstone or from beads that have been polished to uniform sizes and shapes.
 Much rose quartz is set into sterling silver, but you'll find a wide range of metals used for settings, including vermeil and gold plate.
 Like sapphire and a few other gems, some rose quartz display star-like rays from the center outwards when polished -- stars are often shown off best by turning the quartz into smooth, round spheres that people usually display on a small stand.
 Popular egg-shaped versions of the gem are displayed in that way, too.
 Rose quartz is plentiful, so jewelry, rough nuggets and polished shapes of the gem are usually very affordable.
 05 of 06 Can Rose Quartz Help You Find Love?
 Photo by Dejan Patic/Getty Images Known as the "love stone", rose quartz has always been associated with love, harmony, and healing emotional matters of the heart.
 The energy emitted from the stone is linked to the heart chakra and is thought to enhance feelings of unconditional love and compassion.
 Alternative healers who specialize in crystal therapy often call on rose quartz when they feel the gem will benefit their clients.
 Along with other methods of therapy, rose quartz is used as a holistic healing tool to help mend wounds suffered from personal relationships.
 People looking to encompass the positive energy associated with rose quartz might wear the stone close to their heart on a necklace.
 06 of 06 Other Popular Quartz Varieties Diana Haronis dianasphotoart.com / Getty Images Quartz is the most common mineral on earth, and many versions of quartz are used for jewelry.
 A few include: Smoky quartz, found in varying shades of warm, yellowish brownCitrine, a yellow version of quartzAmethyst, a very popular types of quartz, which occurs in colors ranging from light lavender to rosy purpleAventurine, a translucent stone that may be green or warmish brown There are many others, including varieties of chalcedony, a mix of quartz and Moganite.
 This mixture gives us: jasper, onyx, bloodstone, and many more minerals that are popular in jewelry.
 Chalcedony is rated from about 6-1/2 - 7 on the Mohs Scale -- some variations are somewhat softer than pure quartz.